Brazil's Bolsonaro defends aid for poor as fiscal fears hit markets again

 By Lisandra Paraguassu and Jamie McGeever

-Bolsonaro's charm offensive comes as Brazilian markets were under pressure for a second day on fears the spending spree shows he is unwilling to take the tough decisions needed to rein in record deficit and debt, and get the public finances back to health.
+Bolsonaro launched his charm offensive as Brazilian markets wobbled for a second day on fears the spending spree shows he is unwilling to rein in record deficits and debt.

-Fiscal responsibility and the spending cap are the "rails of the economy," wrote Bolsonaro, who critics say is pushing this scheme and the controversial way it is funded with an eye on the 2022 presidential elections.
+He pleaded with markets for constructive suggestions instead of criticism, pointing out that "everyone" including financial markets will suffer if the economic crisis worsens.

+"If Brazil is bad, everyone is bad.
+Brazil is one.
+If it has problems, everyone suffers.
+Market people won't have any income either," Bolsonaro said outside his official residence in Brasilia.

-Together with government leaders in Congress and Economy Minister Paulo Guedes, Bolsonaro on Monday announced a new welfare transfer program for the poor called 'Renda Cidada', an extension and expansion of the current 'Bolsa Família' cash transfer program.
+Alongside Economy Minister Paulo Guedes on Monday, Bolsonaro announced a new welfare transfer program for the poor called 'Renda Cidada', an extension and expansion of the current 'Bolsa Família' cash transfer program.

 Paying for Renda Cidada will involve an accounting maneuver allowing the government to tap into 55 billion reais ($9.7 billion) in the budget earmarked for future court-ordered debt payments to businesses and individuals, and cash set aside for education.

-Brazilian markets balked.
-Stocks and the currency fell, while interest rates futures rose on Monday as investors viewed it as an accounting gimmick not to break the spending ceiling fueled by populist, political motives.
+Brazilian stocks and the currency fell, while interest rates futures rose as investors viewed it as an accounting gimmick not to break the spending ceiling fueled by populist, political motives.
+Markets failed to recover any ground on Tuesday.

-In early trading on Tuesday, the real and stocks were still lower and long-term borrowing costs were higher.

-"If the administration does indeed decide to follow this course, we expect price action to continue trading poorly," Citi strategists wrote in a note on Tuesday.
+Emily Weis, emerging market strategist at State Street in Boston, noted that the pandemic has exposed some of the administration's "vulnerabilities", particularly between the market-friendly Guedes and the more populist Bolsonaro.

+"It's a very fine line to walk - providing fiscal support where needed ... but at some point it comes to the next stage of the plan, and 'how do we pay for this? and what does it mean for debt sustainability?"
+Weis said.

 ((jamie.mcgeever@thomsonreuters.com; +55 (0)11 97189 3169; Reuters Messaging: jamie.mcgeever.reuters.com@reuters.net))